mspnp/performance-optimization/ImproperInstantiation/ReadMe.md

 }
 ```

-The `ExpensiveToCreateService` simulates a class whose instance is intended to be shared.
-This class uses a delay to simulate setup and configuration.

-The NewHttpClientInstancePerRequestController and SingleHttpClientInstanceController both use 'HttpClient' to call the UserProfileServiceWebRole but handle the lifetime of the 'HttpClient' instance differently.
+The `NewHttpClientInstancePerRequestController` and `SingleHttpClientInstanceController` both use an instance of the `HttpClient` to send requests to the `UserProfileServiceWebRole`.
+As with the previous pair of controllers, they handle the lifetime of the `HttpClient` instance differently:

-The NewHttpClientInstancePerRequestController creates a new instance of 'HttpClient' and disposes it for every call to 'NewHttpClientInstancePerRequestController.GetProductAsync'.
+* The `NewHttpClientInstancePerRequestController` creates a new instance of `HttpClient` and disposes it for every call to `NewHttpClientInstancePerRequestController.GetProductAsync`:

 **C#**